luciangreen/Time_Machine/README.md

 # New - big_medit2.pl deployment

 * Run `main.` on <a href="https://luciangreen.github.io/Time_Machine/web/">big_medit2.pl online deployment</a> to control body replacement and time travel, then meditate on these time travel transitions.
+* New: now also become immortal here or run bc12.pl.

 # How to cure disease